se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/paper.rst

 Paper and case study handling
 =============================

-Whenever we desing experiments that look at specific revision of a project, we run into the problem that to reevaluate our experiment data we need to preserve the set of revision.
+Whenever we desing experiments that look at specific revisions of a project, we run into the problem that to re-evaluate our experiment data, we need to preserve the set of revisions.
-Exactly for this problem the tool suite provides case studies, to preserve the information about which revision of a project was analyzed.
+Exactly for this problem, the tool suite provides case studies that preserve the information about which revision of a project was analyzed.
-In addition, to fully preserve also the set of project that were analyzed we designed paper configs, as a collection of different case studies.
+In addition, to fully preserve also the set of projects that were analyzed, we designed paper configs as a collection of different case studies.
-Furthermore, we can use paper configs and case studies not only to reevaluate our own experiment but we also allow others to reproduce our data or design their own experiment, based on our project and revision selection.
+Furthermore, we can use paper configs and case studies not only to re-evaluate our own experiment, but we also allow others to reproduce our data or design their own experiment based on our project and revision selection.

 How to use case studies
 -----------------------